I love orchids and love giving tips on how to grow them in your garden.

-A great method that raises the humidity is to place trays of water with pebbles in for the Sarc's to stand on without getting wet feet, and the ideal humidity to aim for is 60%.
+A great method that raises the humidity is to place Sarcs in trays of water with pebbles for them to stand on without getting wet feet, and the ideal humidity to aim for is 60%.

 Always use room temperature rainwater (if possible) and water the plants once a week (more often in hot weather) because there are no storage bulbs and Sarc's like to be kept damp.
 The opposite applies too as they do not like to have wet roots.

-If the leaves appear shrivelled it may not be getting enough water, so it is helpful to be able to judge the weight of dry Sarc by picking the pot up.
+If the leaves appear shriveled, your plant may not be getting enough water, so it is helpful to be able to judge the weight of dry Sarc by picking the pot up.
 It will need watering if it is light in weight.

-Sarcs have a habit of clumping and can be divided by carefully removing a clump from the rest of the plant and potting on into a new pot relevant to the size of the removed clump.
+Sarcs have a habit of clumping and can be divided by carefully removing a clump from the rest of the plant and repotting it into a pot relevant to the size of the removed clump.
 Always label the Sarcs and write the date on one side of the label for your records.

-Thrive produce an Orchid Potting Mix made with bark chips and peat nodules as well as a controlled food additive which lasts up to four months, but due to the warning regarding the micro-organisms in it I do not want to use it.
+Thrive produces an Orchid Potting Mix made with bark chips and peat nodules as well as a controlled food additive that lasts up to four months, but due to the warning regarding the micro-organisms in it, I do not want to use it.
 After all, we have enough health issues without unwillingly breathing this stuff in, mask or not!

 Weakly, weekly (note the spelling!)